 The Federal Clean Air Act and comparable state laws regulate emissions of various air pollutants through air emissions permitting programs and other requirements, such as emissions controls.
 Existing laws and regulations and possible future laws and regulations may require our operators to obtain pre-approval for the expansion or modification of existing facilities or the construction of new facilities expected to produce air emissions and may impose stringent air permit requirements or use specific equipment or technologies to control emissions.
 The U.S. Environmental Protection Agency ("EPA") continues to develop stringent regulations governing emissions of toxic air pollutants from oil and gas facilities.
-Specifically, on August 16, 2012, the EPA issued final regulations under the New Source Performance Standards ("NSPS") and National Emission Standards for Hazardous Air Pollutants ("NESHAPs").
+Specifically, on August 16, 2012, the EPA issued final regulations under the New Source Performance Standards ("NSPS") and National Emission Standards for Hazardous Air Pollutants ("NESHAPs") for the oil and natural gas source category.
 These regulations are designed to reduce volatile organic compound ("VOC") emissions from hydraulically fractured wells and other equipment.
 Under the regulations, since January 1, 2015 owners and operators of hydraulically fractured natural gas wells (wells drilled principally for the production of natural gas) have been required to use reduced emissions ("green") completion technology to recover natural gas that formerly would have been flared or vented.
-On May 12, 2016, the EPA issued a suite of new final regulations designed to limit methane and VOC emissions.
+On May 12, 2016, the EPA issued a suite of new final regulations, known as "NSPS Subpart OOOOa," designed to limit methane and VOC emissions.
 Among other things, these new rules apply green completion requirements to newly fractured and refractured oil wells.
-Obtaining permits and complying with these new requirements has the potential to increase costs of production and delay the development of our properties.
+NSPS Subpart OOOOa and EPA's subsequent actions to reconsider and propose stays of the rules have been heavily litigated and, in October 2018, the EPA released proposed revisions to some of the 2016 requirements, including reducing the required frequency of fugitive emissions monitoring at well sites and compressor stations.
+Accordingly, the ultimate scope of these regulations is uncertain, and obtaining permits and complying with these new requirements has the potential to increase costs of production and delay the development of our properties.